 Play, more specifically, role-play, helps us define our relationships to ourselves and others.
 It requires imagination, impulse control, frustration tolerance, cognitive flexibility and more.

 We have been using tabletop role-playing games in group therapy for over 3 years now and belive it is one of the best ways to help people engage with others and rewrite their personal narative from that of dysfunction to that of function.

 TRPG Therapy is group therapy which utilizes narrative and role play therapies combined into a game where participants work as a team to solve problems, improve interpersonal effectiveness, increase distress-tolerance, and increase critical thinking skills through the use of storytelling and game play.

 What happens during a session?

 During TRPG Therapy, group members meet together for 90 minutes and interact with the therapist who acts as the main storyteller.
 Group members must make decisions based on the story and choose how their character will interact with other group members’ characters, and characters from the story referred to as non-player characters or NPCs.
 The therapist will create challenges for participants which focus on developing social skills, increasing distress tolerance, increasing communication skills, increasing, problem solving skills, and more.

-What are the benefits of TRPG Therapy?
+What are some of the benefits of TRPG’s?